Macmachi/kaspawalletmonitoring/README.md

 - 🎮 **Bot Commands**
   The bot provides several commands for an intuitive user experience:
-  - `/start` – Registers the chat and displays the list of available commands.
+  - `/start` - Registers the chat and displays the list of available commands.
-  - `/wallet <kaspa_address>` – Adds a Kaspa address to monitor after validating the address format and confirming it has at least one completed transaction.
+  - `/wallet <kaspa_address>` - Adds a Kaspa address to monitor after validating the address format and confirming it has at least one completed transaction.
-  - `/myaddresses` – Lists the monitored addresses for the chat and offers a delete option for each.
+  - `/myaddresses` - Lists the monitored addresses for the chat and offers a delete option for each.
-  - `/donation` – Displays the donation address and shows the total amount of Kas received.
+  - `/donation` - Displays the donation address and shows the total amount of Kas received.
-  - `/help` – Provides help on how to use the bot.
+  - `/help` - Provides help on how to use the bot.

 - ⚡ **Real-Time Monitoring and Notifications**
   - Uses `APScheduler` to schedule asynchronous tasks.
-  - Checks monitored addresses every minute for any new transactions.
+  - Checks monitored addresses every 30 seconds for any new transactions.
   - Sends an alert message when a balance change is detected, including details such as:
     - Previous and new balances.
     - The percentage change.
     - The amount sent or received.
     - Additional details such as sender or recipient information.
+    - Special formatting for mining rewards.

 - 📈 **Monthly Donation Summary**
   Once a month, the bot compiles and sends a summary message of donation transactions (both sent and received) to all registered chats.

+- 💱 **Real-Time Price Updates**
+  - Uses the CoinMarketCap API to obtain the current price of Kaspa in USD.
+  - Updates the price every 15 minutes to ensure accurate conversions.

 ## 🛠️ Prerequisites and Installation